 The London Assembly holds the Mayor of London to account.
 Assembly Members question the mayor ten times a year and conduct research into issues affecting London and Londoners.
-The Assembly and the mayor are both based at City Hall in Southwark.
+The Assembly and the mayor are both based at City Hall near London Bridge.
 You can find out more about the Assembly and its work here.

 The Assembly conducts much of its work through committees.
 I sit on several of these: